-- Register 0 points to a 200-byte work area for use by the FRR. - Register 1 points to the SDWA, the first word of which (SDWAPARM) points to the same 24-byte area that was set up for the user at the time the SETFRR macro was issued if he coded the PARMAD parameter. - Register 13 points to a variable recording area in the SDWA (SDWAVRA). - Register 14 contains the return address. - Register 15 points to the FRR entry point.
+- Register 0 points to a 200-byte work area on a double word boundary for use by the FRR. - Register 1 points to the SDWA, the first word of which (SDWAPARM) points to the same 24-byte area that was set up for the user at the time the SETFRR macro was issued if he coded the PARMAD parameter. - Register 13 points to a variable recording area in the SDWA (SDWAVRA). - Register 14 contains the return address. - Register 15 points to the FRR entry point.